SukeshShetty1010/Loan-Approval-Predictor/README.md

 ## 8. Converting Categorical Columns

-Categorical columns are converted into numerical format using label encoding.
+Categorical columns are converted into a numerical format using label encoding.

 ## 9. Creating Train and Test Datasets